This post contains affiliate links that earn commissions for this website from qualifying purchases.

-Luke Skywalker is the obvious hero of Star Wars, so why do Han, Leia, and Darth Vader get all the attention?
+Luke Skywalker was the obvious hero of Star Wars: A New Hope, so why does it seem like Han, Leia, and Darth Vader got all the attention?

 All the characters from Star Wars are iconic, but some are more memorable than others.
 What can we learn from iconic characters, and how can we create unforgettable characters in our own stories?